grinnell-cs/csc151-images/_readings/local-bindings.md

 > `let` permits simultaneous evaluation, which can be more efficient.

 > Also, we may want to use the original value associated with a name.

+> However, I'll note that at least one of the instructors in the department thinks that we should only use `let*`.